ivancuric/js-perf/README.md

 ![enter image description here](https://i.imgur.com/6XtNnds.png)

-No, testing in chrome
+No, testing in C
 And even if you are testing on real mobile devices, you're probably testing it on your brand spanking

 ## Context is everything

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTMxNjc4MjY0N119
+eyJoaXN0b3J5IjpbLTE0NTU1ODU1NDJdfQ==
 -->